top of page

 • Is not currently on any Community Supervision/Probation for any offense.

-Physical Requirements and Drug Testing Policy:
+Health Requirements and Drug Testing Policy:

 Anyone interested in attending the Mineral Area College Law Enforcement Academy must meet the following Physical requirements: